craigduncanlab/markup-languages/README.md

 The aim of this markup language is minimalist, to avoid the need for markup except where it can assist with automated application of styles and rendering of new documents.

 Consistent with this aim, the present definition of PML avoids the need for marking up plain text except for:
+ - basic metadata related to the type of document  - to assist with automated SML generation.
  - notes;
- - punctuation like semicolons to encode tabulation (e.g. vertical expansion of long legal sentences);
+ - punctuation like semicolons to encode tabulation (e.g. vertical expansion of long legal sentences); and
- - defining where new documents begin; and
+ - defining where new documents begin.

- - basic metadata related to the type of document  - to assist with automated SML generation.
+## Metadata (categories of document)

+The instruction 'meta:' can be used to specify the style outline schemes to be used for PML to SML translation schemes.

+For example,

+	meta:legaldoc
+	meta:letter
+	meta:defaultdoc
+	meta:memo

+Each of these will specify the specific hashcodes to be used in place of the 'default' styles detected by the program.

 ## Notes

 One of the aims of PML is to give easy control over the inclusion of comments(notes) that will pass through to SML.

-## Document divisions

-The document division '-n-' is currently the same in PML as SML, but it could be changed if the PML to SML translator makes an appropriate substitution.

 ## Transformation of sentences into vertical lists